Kiahhickson/tictactoe/README.md

 3. CSS; and
 4. HTML.

 My initial approach was to get started on how my game will look visually.
-I began by choosing the visual aspects such as background and font style and then created a table.
+I began by choosing the visual aspects such as background and font style and then created a table that will encase my noughts and crosses.

 My X and O characters, header image and player titles are png files of the selected font I like.
+I created these in photoshop.

 I would have liked to include an AI component of this game however I struggled to work the logic behind this.
 I also had ideas for including an event handler onClick to create a sound when a table element was clicked, however I decided this would be annoying and my lack of knowledge and ability to grasp the above concepts most likely dissuaded me from pursuing this further.